-If the surviving spouse was listed as a co-borrower or a primary account holder, they will be obligated to repay all debts associated with the credit account.
-If the surviving spouse was listed as a supplemental cardholder on their late partner’s credit card account, they will not have to personally pay off the debt.
+If the surviving spouse was listed as a co-borrower or a joint account holder, they will be obligated to repay all debts associated with the credit account.
+If the surviving spouse was listed as a supplemental cardholder or authorized user on their late partner’s credit card account, they will not have to personally pay off the debt.
 However, if a person owes money when they die, the value of their estate is used to pay back creditors.
 As a result, the bill may have to be paid via shared assets (or assets that you expected to inherit).

-Yes, you can apply for a credit card with a co-borrower other than your spouse.
+Yes, you can apply for a joint credit card with a co-borrower other than your spouse.
 Likewise, you do not have to be married to someone in order to list them as an authorized user on your credit card.

 Find the best credit card for your needs